 Despite the potential benefits of disclosing, research suggests that individuals with invisible disabilities often do not disclose their conditions.
 This is especially true if they are young and have recently acquired or discovered the disability (Baldridge & Swift, 2013).
 This can get really complicated when individuals are out in some communities but not to others.
 It can create an intricate web of workplace interactions.

 It may be fair to conclude if you are not struggling then there is nothing to disclose.
 I’ve seen this play out a few times.
 Things are OK until they are not and then its hard to get the help needed to get back on track.
-It’s much easier to lay the ground work so there is an awareness.
+It’s much easier to lay the groundwork so there is an awareness.

 What does disability disclosure look like?

 My dyslexia / dyspraxia disability disclosure to each new line manager is really light touch.
 I explain that I’m dyslexic and dyspraxic and briefly cover how that can impact my work.
 I follow with the fact I have a really poor short term memory so if they ask me to do something and I don’t write it down then that is an indication I’ve not clocked there is something for me to do.
 If the conversation is going well I’ll explain my written work product is not great so I prefer speaking to people than writing.
 As I’ve progressed in my career I have found this easier.
-This is because I’m being managed by more talented managers and because once you get reasonably senior people start to look at your achievements rather than your struggles.
+This is because I’m being managed by more talented managers and because once you get reasonably senior people starting to look at your achievements rather than your struggles.

 When I attend a professional exam my neurodiversity disclosure is normally a scan of my phycologist assessment.
 Professional bodies rightly don’t grant accommodations without proof of need.
 Fortunately, they still accept my 20+ year-old assessment.